variyas31/YieldVision/README.md

 - **💧 Water Use Efficiency (WUE)**: Grain produced / water used (kg/mm)
 - **☀️ PhotoThermalQuotient (PTQ)**: Mean(radiation / mean temperature) over significant crop phases
 - **📊 NDVI vs. LAI**: LAI is the green component; NDVI is a reflectance

+## 📈 Analysis and Methods
+### Data Preprocessing
+Ensuring the dataset is clean and ready for analysis by handling missing values and scaling features appropriately.

+### Exploratory Data Analysis (EDA)
+Generating visualizations like pair plots, correlation heatmaps, and feature importance plots to understand the relationships between features and crop yield.

+### Feature Selection
+Using statistical techniques to identify the most important features for predictive modeling.

+### Model Training and Evaluation
+Applying different machine learning models to the dataset and evaluating their performance using various metrics.

+### Causal Inference
+Employing causal inference techniques to estimate the causal effects of key features on crop yield.

+### Visualizations
+- **Pair Plot**: Visualize relationships between several key continuous variables simultaneously.
+- **Correlation Heatmap**: Visualize the correlation coefficients between variables to identify features highly correlated with the target variable.
+- **Feature Importance Plot**: Identify which variables have the most influence on the target variable.
+- **Yield Over Years**: Scatter plot showing the distribution of yield values over the years.
+- **2D PCA**: Visualize the data in two dimensions using the first two principal components.

 ## 🤝 Contributing
 We welcome contributions!
 Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.